 The most noticeable difference between phone cables and Ethernet cables is the plastic connectors on their ends.
 Telephone cables have 4-6 pinned RJ11 or RJ12 connectors whereas ethernet cables have 8 pinned RJ45 connectors.

-When it comes to functionality, ethernet cables are used to interconnect computers with IP networks.
-Phone cables are meant for telephone internet connections and digital subscriber lines, but they are rarely used for connecting to the internet anymore.
+When it comes to functionality, ethernet cables are used to interconnect computers with IP networks, while phone cables are meant for telephone internet connections and digital subscriber lines.
+Just remember that they're rarely used for connecting to the internet anymore.

 As mentioned, there's a major difference when it comes to what both cables can be used for.